Are you suffering from tight hip flexors or lower back pain while running or right after a lower body workout?

 It’s not our fault, it’s our lifestyle.
 Hours of sitting for work cause our glutes to slowly stop firing due to the reduced oxygen and tightened hip flexors.
-The result is less powerful running.

-I mean, I can still see my ass…it’s still there and I feel it, so what do you mean it’s not active??
+I mean, I can still see my ass…it’s still there and I feel it, so what do you mean my glute is not active??

 - Less control over internal rotation of legs, leading to knee injuries